Apache Spark

 .

-Qdrant supports most Spark data types, and the appropriate data types are mapped based on the provided schema.
+The appropriate Spark data types are mapped to the Qdrant payload based on the provided schema

 Option | Description | Column DataType | Required |